apache/skywalking/docs/en/setup/backend/backend-mysql-monitoring.md

 ### MySQL Monitoring
 MySQL monitoring provides monitoring of the status and resources of the MySQL server.
 MySQL cluster is cataloged as a `Layer: MYSQL` `Service` in OAP.
-A MySQL Server is cataloged as a `Instance` in OAP.
+Each MySQL server is cataloged as an `Instance` in OAP.
 #### Supported Metrics
 | Monitoring Panel | Unit | Metric Name | Description | Data Source |
 |-----|------|-----|-----|-----|